violetto-rose/violetto-rose.github.io/Gen-AI/programs/document-qa-langchain.md

 	exit()

 # Define a prompt template
+template = """
-template = """You are an assistant tasked with analyzing text.
-Given the following document: {document} Provide a summary in three concise bullet points: """ prompt = PromptTemplate(
+You are an assistant tasked with analyzing text.
+Given the following document: {document} Provide a summary in three concise bullet points:
+"""
+prompt = PromptTemplate(
 	input_variables=["document"],
 	template=template,